Listed below are members of The Caravel‘s editorial board, made up of the editor-in-chief and the section editors, which leads the editorial staff.

-Tamara (or Tammy to avoid awkward mispronunciations) is a sophomore in the SFS majoring in International Politics with a focus in International Law and minoring in French.
+Tamara (or Tammy to avoid awkward mispronunciations) is a junior in the SFS majoring in International History and minoring in French and Diplomatic Studies.
 Born and raised in the eternal Russian winter, she is interested in studying Vladimir Putin’s shenanigans on the international stage and their impact on the European Union.
 The rare moments that she is not in the Caravel office, you’ll likely find her watching historical drama on Netflix, reading depressing Russian novels, or making silly Photoshop collages.

 Sarah Bothner – Copy Chief

 Sarah is a sophomore in the MSB who, if she had the choice, would major in about eight different subjects.
 However, as this is not an option, she is double majoring in Finance and Operations & Information Management.
 She has a passion for 80s music, skiing, and black coffee.
 She hopes to one day be fluent in Spanish, an accomplished yogi, and to retire in Europe with her many future dogs and her enormous future yacht.